Harshithad9/SuprMentr-Web-Development-Internship-2026/README.md

 ## About Me

 **Harshitha D**
-- Final Year – Computer Science & Engineering
+- Final Year – Information Science & Engineering
 - Aspiring Software Developer with an interest in Web Development

 ---